hcoberdalhoff/hcoberdalhoff.github.io/_posts/2021-09-10-Windows365-observations.md

 Missing TPM and SecureBoot might harm the longevity of these VMs - Windows 11 does require a TPM and Secure Boot.
 What will happen then?
 Will every user have to destroy his existing VM and create a new one?
 Or will there be some in-place migration?
 Btw, do not try to update your VM to Windows 11 yourself right now.
 [It will fail.](https://www.zdnet.com/article/windows-365-can-you-install-windows-11-on-a-cloud-pc/) I tried, too.

 ### Update 2022-01
-Windows 365 Business now offer Windows 11 by default.
+Windows 365 Business now offers Windows 11 by default.
 This is done using "Gen 2" VMs incl. a virtual TPM module as mentioned above.
-You can not upgrade an existing VM, but when you simple "recreate" (destroy/rebuild) your VM it will magically become a Windows 11 one.
+You can not inplace-upgrade an existing VM, but when you "recreate" (destroy/rebuild) your VM it will automagically get Windows 11.
 No, there is no choice btw - at least with Win365 Business.

 ## Do you need Encryption?
 About hosting your working environment on Azure: As with any workload you host in the cloud - you have to trust your hoster, in this case Microsoft, to a certain degree regarding your data.
 As most people using this service will also probably be using e.g. Office365 this should be a given.
 There is no easy way here to completely encrypt/lock down the VM from the inside.